-AFAO is guided in its work by the Constitution under which AFAO is registered as a company limited by guarantee.
+AFAO is guided in its work by its Constitution under which AFAO is registered as a company limited by guarantee.
 Our Constitution can be found here.

 AFAO’s objectives and strengths are derived from its members and their communities.
-Accordingly, AFAO provides leadership promotes, coordinates and supports the shared goals of its members and the communities they represent in its endeavours.
+Accordingly, AFAO provides leadership by promoting, coordinating and supporting the shared goals of its members and the communities they represent in its endeavours.